liatrio/openo11y.dev/docs/human-systems/delivery-metrics/leading-delivery-indicators.md

 These metrics help teams discover bottlenecks in the lifecycle of pull requests.
 There are three main states of a pull request that can be measured, `open`, `approved`, `merged`.
-The ideal situation for a team is that there is a steady flow of pull requests which suggests a healthy, productive development process, with low lead times from `open` to `merged`
+Ideally, a team processes a steady flow of pull requests which suggests a healthy, productive development process.

 The below is the definition of states as defined in the [Git Provider Receiver][gitprovider] in terms of states for age:

-* ***open age***: the time of time a pull request has been open
+* ***open age***: the amount of time a pull request has been open
 * ***approved age***: the amount of time it took for a pull request to go from open to approved
 * ***merged age***: the amount of time it took for a pull request to go from